universalsafetyformat/usf_website/content/en/tools/USFedit/getting_started/_index.md

 ![Safety Mechanism instance](safety_mechanism_instance.png "Safety Mechanism instance")

+To add an “instance” of the DMR pattern (shown in the figure above), create a new Safety mechanism in the Block Diagram (see figure below).
+Choose Safety mechanism from the tool palette (step 1).
+Then click on some free space in the diagram (step 2).
+The Create a new Safety mechanism dialog opens and you can enter some name and select the Safety mechanism Type for the new instance.
+Click OK to finish the creation (step 3).

 Next, the new instance is added and shows all required arguments.

 ![Safety Mechanism assignment](safety_mechanism_assignment.png "Safety Mechanism assignment")